willbicks/epigram/README.md

 [wikipedia]: https://en.wikipedia.org/wiki/Epigram

+## Features

+- [x] Users can submit and view quotes.
+- [x] Quotes are organized in chronological order, and in sections by year.
+- [x] Authorization is delegated to a configurable OpenID Connect provider.
+- [x] Access restricted to only those who correctly answer a few questions.
+- [ ] Dark mode support.
+- [ ] Expanded admin control functions.

 ## Project Status

-Epigram is still in early stages of development, and should be considered a work in progress.
+Epigram still under development, and should be considered a work in progress.

 ## Usage